ModBros/mobro-raspberrypi/README.md

 ## What does this image do?

-This custom pre-configured image provides an easy way to setup the Raspberry Pi as a MoBro monitoring device.
+This custom pre-configured image provides an easy way to set up the Raspberry Pi as a MoBro monitoring device.
 It is ready to be flashed onto a micro SD card and put straight to use in a Raspberry Pi.
 All the required configuration is done via an easy-to-use web based configuration wizard.